galaxyproject/galaxy-hub/src/authnz/config/oidc/idps/elixir-aai/index.md

     g.
 Drop the following information by e-mail to aai-contact@elixir-europe.org:
        - Name of your service

        - Description of your service

        - Your service’s Client_id

     h.
 Wait for a reply from Elixir AAI with a form for you to complete.
 It includes requesting which attribute scopes should be returned to Galaxy when users authenticate.
 We recomment to only request openid and email scopes, as this is the minimum that is needed and will be utilized by Galaxy.

     i.
 Return the prefilled form and when accepted, the Elixir AAI service is ready to receive autentication requests from your Galaxy server!
-Of course you also need to confiugure your Galaxy first, so read on!
+Of course you also need to confiugure your Galaxy first, so read on under "Galaxy Configuration" below!

 3. Step 3 - When you are ready for production deployment, you can promote your service from the test environment to the prod environment following the described administrative provedures in Step 3 of the  [Elixir AAI - Manual for Service Providers](https://docs.google.com/document/d/1ihb0hH2YJqSCPZS0syVpvAOeQP1HTxdf_XMsZZLe_W0/edit).